simply-TOOBASED/ctf-writeups/2019/hxp 36C3 CTF 2019/Crypto/nacht/README.md

 Accoring to [WolframAlpha](https://www.wolframalpha.com/input/?i=3x+%2B+y+%3D+1+%28mod+10%29%2C+9x+%2B+5y+%3D+7+%28mod+10%29), there are 2 solutions.
 This is just to show that just because we have 2 modular equations doesn't mean there's only 1 solution, sometimes there's none or more than 1.

-This is why we're given 32 equations instead of just 2, because although there's a solution that satisfies all 32 equations, when we choose 2 of them to solve, we may get the wrong solution.
+This is why we're given 32 equations instead of just 2, because although there's a solution that satisfies all 32 equations, when we choose 2 of them to solve, we may get the "wrong" solution.

 ## Finding the "right" solution